grasdk/Synology-NAS-tricks/README.md

 Requires that you have setup and connected to the VPN before you use the script for the first time.

+To avoid all traffic going the VPN, the script also creates a static route for the VPN, leaving other traffic alone.
+Adjust `VPN_GATEWAY` and `VPN_SUBNET` according to the settings in your VPN.

 ### `vpn_connect_dsm52.sh`

 Works for DSM 5.2